 This is most important to minimize bleeding of the paint around the edges of the cutout portion of the design.

 What kind of paint for stenciling on fabric

 While there are many paints that work on fabric, I prefer fabric paints with a little texture.

 3D fabric paints tend to be a little more viscous and therefore bleed less around the edges of the cutout.
 They are also super easy to use.

 I like this Castle Art Supplies 3D Fabric Paint Set from Amazon.
 It has an assortment of colors and is high reviews.

 I also use the 3D Fabric Paint by Imagin8 from Michaels.

 How to stencil on fabric without bleeding

 The key to making sure your design does not bleed when painting with stencils is to not let too much paint gather around the edges.

 This is easily done with a sponge or sponge brush.
-I like this sponge brush set from Amazon because there are an assortment of size appropriate for most fabric painting projects.
+I like this sponge brush set from Amazon because there is an assortment of sizes appropriate for most fabric painting projects.
 I also use cut up pieces of old sponges.